International Flight No. 81

-On September 07, 1982 the cosmonauts practiced procedures which would come into play in the event of a depressurisation of the station.
+On September 07, 1982 the cosmonauts practiced procedures which would come into play in the event of a depressurization of the station.
 The cosmonauts used a pressure measurement device called Diusa to calculate the time until the station's pressure dropped to 500 mm/Hg.
 This would tell them how long they had to deactivate the station, gather experiment results and records, put on spacesuits, and enter their Soyuz-T.

 Medical experiments to find reasons of space sickness were performed.

 The Progress 15 resupply craft remained docked to the station from September 20, 1982 - October 14, 1982.
 It was followed by Progress 16 from November 02, 1982 - December 13, 1982.
 Progress 16 delivered the Iskra 3 satellite.
 It was deployed from the trash airlock on November 18, 1982.
-The crew completed their work program and returned to earth aboard Soyuz T-7 on December 10, 1982.

 The crew set a new spaceflight record.

-Last update on November 21, 2013.
+Last update on May 15, 2021.